Ph.D. 2011, Louisiana State University, Clinical Psychology

 B.S.
 2004, Furman University, Psychology and French

-Claire Adams Spears is an Assistant Professor in Health Promotion & Behavior in the School of Public Health at Georgia State University.
+Claire Adams Spears is an Assistant Professor in Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
 Dr. Spears’ research focuses on informing, developing, and evaluating innovative interventions to improve coping with stress, reduce health risk behaviors, and enhance quality of life in underserved populations.